 At the same time, you should be willing to lose whatever property you use as collateral in case the unforeseen happens and you can’t make your payments.

-The amount you’ll pay depends on a number of factors, including the strength of your application and the lender you choose, but business line of credit rates can start as low as 7% and go as high as 60%.
+The amount you’ll pay depends on a number of factors, including the strength of your application and the lender you choose.
+Rates can start as low as 7% and go as high as 60%.

 You might also encounter origination fees, draw fees, and maintenance fees depending on the lender.